Hevedy/Purpleprint-Core/README.md

-## Modules:
+## Core Modules:

-### Editor Module:
+### Editor Module (Classes & Library):
 Camera tracking framework to get from Blueprints and different tools the location of the viewport camera in realtime.

 > - FVector GetEditorActiveCameraLocation()
 >   Get realtime camera location from the viewport in editor.

 > - FRotator GetEditorActiveCameraRotation()
 >   Get realtime camera rotation from the viewport in editor.

-### Manager Component & Actor:
+### Purpleprint Manager (Component & Actor):
-Specific actors with tick enabled in editor and realtime camera tracking in-editor and in-game as base for any kind of manager in the engine.
+Specific actors with tick enabled in the editor and real-time camera tracking, both in-editor and in-game.
+These serve as the base for any kind of manager within the engine.

+### Purpleprint HUD & Widget (Classes):
+Access native engine subtitles and other useful features to serve as a foundation for game development.

-### Cable Component:
+### Purpleprint Cable (Component):
-Edited cable component so it simulates in local space, in case you need a cable inside a moving actor, like a car.
+A modified cable component that simulates in local space, useful when you need a cable inside a moving actor, such as a car.

 ### Math Library:
-A set of different utilities non exposed or missing in the engine, so makes the workflow faster.
+A set of utility functions that are either missing or not exposed in the engine, designed to speed up workflow.

 > - float Log2(float Value)